gradle/gradle/design-docs/publication-model.md

 The 'artifact' creation method will accept the following forms of input:
 * A PublishArtifact, that will be adapted to IvyArtifact
 * An AbstractArchiveTask, that will be adapted to IvyArtifact
+* A Task or TaskOutputs, that will be adapted to IvyArtifact
 * Anything that is valid input to Project.file()
-* Any of the previous 3, together with a configuration closure that permits setting of classifier & extension
+* Any of the previous 4, together with a configuration closure that permits setting of name, type, classifier, extension and builtBy properties
 * A map with 'file' entry, that is interpreted as per Project.file().
-Additional entries for 'name', 'type' and 'extension'.
+Additional entries for 'name', 'type', 'extension', 'classifier' and 'builtBy'.

 Configurations will be constructed with no value for 'visibility', 'description', 'transitive', or 'deprecated' attributes, and will inherit ivy defaults.
 The configuration 'extends' attribute is a string value, not validated.